I would have wanted her to be curious. And willful, unstoppable even… but with enough compassion to heal the world… just a little bit.

 — Dr. Elisabet Sobeck, Horizon: Zero Dawn

 Hi!
 I’m Hannah (pronounced Hah-nah/하나).
 I’m a born and raised Austinite, 2nd gen biracial Korean American, queer, neurodivergent, and social worker.
 I attended the University of Texas at Austin for both my Bachelor and Master’s degrees in Social Work.
 I remained here after graduation and have spent the last 8 years in a variety of settings including inpatient psychiatric hospitals, medical settings, education, and community mental health.
-I find video games to be extremely therapeutic, and when I am not gaming I can be found hiking greenbelts, terrorizing local arcades, traveling, or making dubious food with my husband.
+I find video games to be extremely therapeutic, and when I am not gaming I can be found hiking greenbelts, tinkering with my PC, traveling, or making dubious food with my husband.
 I adore all my precious animals, my two geckos (Ancalagon and Alduin), my two Shiba Inus (Zelda and Shayera), and my chinchilla (Shere Kahn).

 MY STRATEGY GUIDE